rajansrohit/java-rolaunch-minecraft-launcher/README.md

 *Don't use the .exe.
 It hasn't been updated.*

 # Error and Exception Fix
+Check the Development tab in the launcher for more info on issues.

+**Java Virtual Machine Error**
 ```
 Error: Could not create the Java Virtual Machine.
 Error: A fatal exception has occurred.
 Program wil exit.